Paid Family Leave: Information for Employers

 As an employer of workers in DC, what do I need to do?

-- Establish an account on the DOES online portal.
+- Establish or update your account on the DOES online portal.
 Quarterly wage reports and tax payments are submitted through an online portal, which will be available to employers prior to the beginning of the collection of the payroll tax.

-- Post an employee notice.
+- Post an employee notice (updated October 1, 2022).
 The notice about Paid Family Leave must be posted in a place that is accessible to all workers.
+The notice will be updated each October and required to be posted no later than the following February.

 - Inform your workers about Paid Family Leave.
 Share the information upon hiring, share annually for all workers, and when Paid Family Leave is needed.